agustintosco/options-strategy-bot/README.md

 >

 [ Optional ]
-If you want to change the interval the bot checks for new tweets, change the second parameter of the `setInterval` function
+If you want to change the interval the bot checks for new tweets, change the second parameter of the `setInterval` function:

 >
 > *index.js*